omerwase/CARLA-Semantic-Segmentation/README.md

 I initialized the first 13 layers with [pre-trained weights](https://drive.google.com/open?id=0Bx9YaGcDPu3XR0d4cXVSWmtVdEE).
 The remaining layers were implemented from scratch, with reduced depth (from 4096 to 512) for faster inference.
 CARLA data contains a limited number of skins and textures.
 Having 4096 feature maps in the deeper layers seemed unnecessary.

 #### Training and Testing
 I obtained additional training data using the CARLA simulator.
 In total the network was trained on 6400 images gathered from both towns and all 14 weather conditions.
-Images were preprocessed with histogram equalization.
+Images were preprocessed with histogram equalization and randomly flipped (horizontal).
 Denoising was implemented but later removed due to its exponential time-complexity and limited benefit.
 L2 regularization was used to mitigate overfitting.
 Since classes were not represented equally, loss was calculated using a weighted cross entropy function.
 This was combined with the loss from regularization and minimized through the Adam optimizer.

 After each epoch the network was evaluated on 500 unseen images.
 This test dataset was specifically selected to contain hard-to-classify images, with small cars and dark/noisy conditions (i.e. hard rain during sunset).
 The weighted F-score, as described in the challenge, was calculated.
 Models with the best F-score were saved and retrained with lower learning rates.